Landlord Red Flags: What Tenants Notice

 4. History or Signs of Frequent Turnover

 High tenant turnover is a flashing beacon to renters.
-It often means underlying problems such as poor management, unresolved maintenance issues, or rent hikes.
-Tenants prefer stability, so a constant revolving door raises alarms.
+It often points to deeper issues, such as poor communication, unresolved maintenance, or sudden rent increases.
+Therefore, tenants prefer homes that show stability.

 5. Refusal or Hesitation to Provide References